 Mainstreet focuses on the acquisition of mid-market multi-family properties.
 "Mid-market" is defined by size, location, condition, and state of management.
 Typically, mid-market properties have less than 100 units, making them less attractive to institutional investors.
 These buildings are often mismanaged and in poor condition, needing substantial renovations to bring them to market standards.
-The rents in these buildings are generally below market, which tends to attract tenants with weak credit.
-The state of the buildings and tenant base can create a downward spiral effect, where rents are slashed to attract tenants, but problem tenants create additional issues for the building management.

 After Mainstreet purchases these undervalued buildings, we begin our renovation process.
 The units are transformed to Mainstreet specifications, with hardwood laminate flooring, ceramic tile, new bathroom fixtures, electrical upgrades, fresh paint, new countertops and energy efficient appliances, as necessary.
 In addition, Mainstreet often renovates the exterior of the building with vinyl siding and new windows where required.
 We landscape external common areas and install Mainstreet signage on all of our properties.

 Mainstreet also reduces operating costs through professional management, information systems, and the use of energy saving equipment.
 We "cluster" buildings by purchasing a number of mid-market properties in a specific area.
 Where the property would generally require a live-in manager, Mainstreet positions one building manager to oversee approximately 150 - 200 units (four to seven buildings) in a specific area.
 This allows for substantial savings in management and maintenance costs, as well as marketing costs, including signage.
 Mainstreet also improves customer service by providing 24-hour access to emergency maintenance for tenants, managers close by to resolve issues and complaints, and a state-of-the-art information system to maintain tenant records and process payments.